eenginerd/ElectronicLevel/README.md

 # Electronic Level

 Arduino code for an electronic level designed to fit ontop of a bubble level.
-Once uploaded to an Arduino wired according to the "Wiring" section below a readout of the degrees off of the X and Y axis will be displayed on the OLED screen.
+Provides a readout of the degrees off of the X and Y axis on the OLED screen.
-In addition, below the readout will be either "Stable" or "Unstable".
+Below the readout it will say either "Stable" or "Unstable".
-Once you see the "Stable" readout you can then trust that the angle being displayed on the OLED has been calculated to an accuracy of +/- .125 deg.
+A "Stable" readout indicates that the angle being displayed has been calculated to an accuracy of +/- .125 deg.
+An "Unstable" readout indicates that the angle being calculated by your arduino is changing by more than +/- .125 deg over the previous 200 calculations.

 ## Getting Started
 To implement this on your own device just connect the Arduino and all of the components according to the "#Wiring" section below